alexktzk/trello-habitica/README.md

 $ ngrok http 8080
 ```

-This command will generate 2 public urls for you, http and https. \
+This command generates 2 public urls, http and https. \
 Trello allows to serve Power-Ups only over https.

 Once you've done just grab your public url and pass it to the Power-Up form as **Iframe connector URL**.